The Apartment Vacancy Report

 Current and historical absorption, rents, vacancies, rent projections, concessions, parking charges, and more for various age and size groups of property, for each of 60+ neighborhoods in King, Pierce, Snohomish, Kitsap, and Thurston counties.
 The data is from our semiannual survey of 85% of the market, 2,200 properties and 220,000 units in 20+ unit market rate apartments.

 The Apartment Vacancy Report costs $625.00 plus sales tax where applicable.
 This includes two printed reports each year (March and September) as well as online access so you can create custom reports based on your own criteria.
 What you get if you order today: Immediate online access to the current March 2017 report, published March 25, 2017.
-Your online access expires on January 31, 2018, during which time you will receive both the March and September 2017 reports.
+Your online access expires on May 31, 2018, during which time you will receive both the September 2017 and March 2018 reports.
 (Note: You can also order reports for single neighborhoods for $160.00 each + tax.
 See below for more information.)

 Custom Online Reports